What Are Site Plans?

 You can add the deck, swimming pool, garden, and lawn, then add 3D trees and vehicles before creating your 3D rendering.

 With one click, export and save a project in 2D.
-You can select the scale and format — JPG or PDF before downloading.
-All projects rendered into 3D can be seen in the gallery and are ready to be downloaded in JPG format to show to your clients.
+You can select the scale and format before downloading.
+All projects rendered in 3D can be seen in the gallery and are ready to be downloaded.

 What Is the Difference Between a Site Plan and a Floor Plan?

 A site plan is for the exterior structures on a plot of land, while a floor plan is for the interior mapping of the building that sits on the site.
 A site plan allows you to visualize the location of the house on the terrain and the space available outside of the house, while the floor plan helps the clients see the available space inside the house, as well as furniture arrangement.

 Cedreo — it’s the site plan software home builders, architects, and designers use to easily build both 2D and 3D realistic interior and exterior renderings in just 2 hours.
 3D renderings are also excellent sales tools for real estate professionals and interior designers, and with all files stored online, you can access your plans from anywhere, as long as you have an internet connection.

 A site plan likely already exists for the property you are updating.
 Contact the local county permit office or title company to obtain a copy.